 Gulf of Mexico Oil Spill Response

-The impacts on wetlands as a result of the Deepwater Horizon oil spill are only now just being addressed.
-There is an "all call" for volunteers and professionals help to work on cleaning up with the mess.
+The impacts on wetlands due to the Deepwater Horizon oil spill are only now being addressed.
+There is an "all call" for volunteers and professionals to help to work on cleaning up the mess.
 The following link is the unified command website that lists the activities and ways you can help.

 LATEST INFORMATION